famousj/AudioFlashCards/about.md

 The last pass will be to dig through the words that iOS thinks it heard and keep going until I find one that is actually a number.
 This will fix the above-mentioned six/sex issue, since those are always either #1 or #2 on the list of options.

 - Hand-rolling mocks for the speech recognition classes was a bit of a pain, and it's making me not want to finish that piece.
-Since I'd also like it to be tested, and making an array of mock speech transcriptions is going to be a bit messy.
+But I should soldier on.

 - And it's done!
-I ran through all 100 or so cards and got correct speech recognized for all 100 of them.
+I ran through all 100 cards and got correct speech recognized for all 100 of them.
 The only incorrect one was "1+0" which I said (and iOS recognized as) "zero".

+- Some UI cleanup and added instructions.
+I'm trying to figure out how to get the numbers to size themselves correctly without doing anything too clever in the View code.